-Congress MLA JN Ganesh arrested in Anand Singh assault case
+Congress MLA JN Ganesh arrested in Gujarat in Anand Singh assault case

 Bengaluru, Feb 20: Congress MLA JN Ganesh has been arrested by Bidadi police on Wednesday.
 The Kampli MLA has been accused of assaulting fellow Congressman Anand Singh.